Patient Information: Summary of Product Characteristics

 Children and adolescents

-Taking Vibracina with other medications
+Taking Vibracina with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Taking Vibracina with food, drinks, and alcohol

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using any medication.
+If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking any medicine.

 Pregnancy

-Driving and operating machinery
+Driving and using machines

-Important information about some components of Vibracina:
+Important information about some of the ingredients of Vibracina

 Vibracina contains lactose and sodium.

-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-This medication contains less than 23 mg of sodium (1 mmol) per capsule; it is essentially "sodium-free."
+This medicine contains less than 23 mg of sodium (1 mmol) per capsule; it is essentially "sodium-free".

-Adults and adolescents (12 years to less than 18 years of age)
+Adults and Adolescents (12 years to less than 18 years of age)

-Indication | Dosing regimen | Treatment duration |
+Indication | Dosing Regimen | Duration of Treatment |

-Uncomplicated nongonococcal urethritis, cervicitis, and proctitis | 100 mg of doxycycline every 12 hours.
-An antimicrobial agent with a suitable spectrum should be administered, preferably as a single dose. | For at least 7 days. |
+Non-gonococcal urethritis, cervicitis, and proctitis | 100 mg of doxycycline every 12 hours.
+An antimicrobial with an adequate spectrum should be administered, preferably in a single-dose regimen. | For at least 7 days. |

 Lymphogranuloma venereum | 100 mg of doxycycline every 12 hours. | For at least 21 days. |

-Granuloma inguinal (donovanosis) | ||
+Ingual granuloma (donovanosis) | ||

-Pelvic inflammatory disease | Outpatients: 100 mg of doxycycline orally every 12 hours combined with one of the following medications:
+Pelvic inflammatory disease | Outpatient patients: 100 mg of doxycycline orally every 12 hours combined with one of the following medications:

-Continue with 100 mg of doxycycline orally every 12 hours until the treatment is completed. | For 14 days. |
+Continue with 100 mg of doxycycline orally every 12 hours until treatment is completed. | For 14 days. |

-Syphilis in patients allergic to penicillin, except pregnant women | 100 mg of doxycycline every 12 hours. | For 2 weeks.
-In the case of late and latent syphilis, if it is known that the duration of the infection has been more than 1 year, the treatment duration should be 4 weeks. |
+Syphilis in patients allergic to penicillin, except for pregnant women | 100 mg of doxycycline every 12 hours. | For 2 weeks.
+In the case of late and latent syphilis, if it is known that the duration of the infection has been more than one year, the duration of treatment should be 4 weeks. |

-Acute epididymitis | 100 mg of doxycycline every 12 hours, combined with ceftriaxone 250 mg administered as a single dose. | For 10 days. |
+Acute epididymo-orchitis | 100 mg of doxycycline every 12 hours along with ceftriaxone 250 mg in a single dose. | For 10 days. |

 Brucellosis | 100 mg of doxycycline every 12 hours. | For 6 weeks.
-Combined with streptomycin administered intramuscularly for 2-3 weeks. |
+Along with streptomycin intramuscularly for 2-3 weeks. |

-Malaria | 300 mg of doxycycline. | Single dose. |
+Cholera | 300 mg of doxycycline. | Single dose. |

 Lyme disease (early stages 1 and 2) | 100 mg of doxycycline orally every 12 hours. | For 10-60 days, depending on clinical signs and symptoms and response. |

-Tick-borne and flea-borne recurrent fever | 100 mg or 200 mg of doxycycline, depending on the severity or, | Single dose. |
+Recurrent fevers transmitted by lice and ticks | 100 mg or 200 mg of doxycycline depending on severity, or | Single dose. |

-Alternatively, in the case of tick-borne fever, 100 mg of doxycycline every 12 hours may be administered. | For 7 days as an alternative to reduce the risk of persistence or recurrence of tick-borne fever. | |
+Alternatively, in the case of tick-borne recurrent fever, 100 mg of doxycycline can be administered every 12 hours. | For 7 days as an alternative to reduce the risk of persistence or relapse of tick-borne fever. | |

 Treatment of chloroquine-resistant malaria | 200 mg of doxycycline daily. | For at least 7 days. |

-Treatment of cutaneous, intestinal, or pulmonary carbuncle | 100 mg of doxycycline every 12 hours initially administered intravenously and continued with the same dose orally as soon as appropriate. | For 60 days, except in the case of cutaneous carbuncle without systemic involvement (not reaching the bloodstream), in which case the treatment duration may be reduced to 7-10 days. |
+Treatment of cutaneous, intestinal, or pulmonary anthrax | 100 mg of doxycycline every 12 hours initially intravenously and continue with the same dose orally, as soon as deemed appropriate. | For 60 days, except in the case of cutaneous anthrax without systemic involvement, in which case the duration of treatment may be reduced to 7-10 days. |

-Severe acne vulgaris | 50-100 mg of doxycycline daily. | For 12 weeks. |
+Severe acne vulgaris | 50-100 mg of doxycycline per day. | For 12 weeks. |

-Rocky Mountain spotted fever | 100 mg of doxycycline every 12 hours | Until at least 3 days after the fever disappears and until there is evidence of clinical improvement.
-The treatment duration should be at least 5-7 days. |
+Rocky Mountain spotted fever | 100 mg of doxycycline every 12 hours | Until at least 3 days after fever disappears and until there is evidence of clinical improvement.
+The duration of treatment should be at least 5-7 days. |

-Malaria prophylaxis | 100 mg of doxycycline daily. | The prophylaxis should begin 1-2 days before traveling to endemic areas and continue during the trip and for 4 weeks after leaving the endemic area. |
+Malaria prophylaxis | 100 mg of doxycycline daily. | Prevention should begin 1-2 days before traveling to endemic areas.
+Continue this dosing regimen during travel in the endemic area and for 4 weeks after leaving the endemic area. |

 Prophylaxis of anthrax after exposure to bacteria causing this disease | 100 mg of doxycycline every 12 hours. | For 60 days. |